sbettid/CustomJ48/README.md

 	1. Make sure that you have Maven installed.
 If that is not the case, you can download the latest version from the [Maven website](https://maven.apache.org/).
 	2. Clone this repository to your local folder
 	3. Modify the sources as needed
-	4. Run the software using either your IDE or generate your compiled JAR, containing all the required dependencies in one package,  with the following command: `mvn clean compile assembly:single`.
+	4. Run the software using either your IDE or generate your compiled JAR, containing all the required dependencies in one package,  with the following command run in the project's root folder: `mvn clean compile assembly:single`.
 For more instructions on the precise usage, the next section could be helpful.

 ## Usage

 The software is a command line application that requires as input a data set.
 If no options are applied, the software, once launched, will prompt the user to enter a CSV data set from STDIN.
 The input format from STDIN can be changed using the associated parameter.
+While using STDIN, the input can span multiple line and should terminated accordingly (it is OS dependent).
 In general, the following options are available:

 ```
 usage: customj48